 How to Propagate Lemon Lime Maranta

-To propagate your lemon lime maranta, you can do a stem cutting–as detailed in our other article on the Philodendron Splendid.
+To propagate your lemon lime maranta, follow the same exact process in our other article where we do a Philodendron Splendid stem cutting.

 Or you can cut the root ball in half and pot up each half.
 However, this second method will shock the plant, and it will need a few weeks to recover completely from it.